VinAIResearch/PhoGPT/README.md

 ## Fine-tuning the model <a name="finetuning"></a>

 See [llm-foundry docs](https://github.com/mosaicml/llm-foundry/blob/main/scripts/train/README.md#llmfinetuning) for more details.
+To fully fine-tune `vinai/PhoGPT-7B5` or `vinai/PhoGPT-7B5-Instruct` on a single GPU A100 with 40GB memory, it is advisable to employ the `decoupled_lionw` optimizer with a `device_train_microbatch_size` set to 1.

 ## Limitations <a name="limitations"></a>

 PhoGPT has certain limitations.
 For example, it is not good at tasks involving reasoning, coding or mathematics.
+PhoGPT may sometimes generate harmful, hate speech, biased responses, or answer unsafe questions.
 Users should be cautious when interacting with PhoGPT that can produce factually incorrect output.

 ## [License](https://github.com/VinAIResearch/PhoGPT/blob/main/LICENSE)